‘They welcome us’: Diverse running clubs attract more to sport

 She knows something about resilience, as a truck driver, the single parent of a teenage son, and a six-time marathoner.
 While she has a running coach who supports her, she values the connections she has made through Black Girls Run!
 “I have lots going on in my world,” she says.
 “The ladies are a safe space.
 They allow me to see that I am not alone.”

-This community support is happening in the city that is home to the Boston Marathon, one the oldest (first held in 1897) and most famous running events in the United States.
+This community support is happening in the city that is home to the Boston Marathon, one of the oldest (first held in 1897) and most famous running events in the United States.
 While women and people of color are increasingly among the throngs of amateurs who cross the finish line, the Boston Athletic Association (BAA) has only been collecting the racial demographics of its participants since 2021, says Adrienne Benton, who was recently the first woman of color to be appointed to the organization’s board of governors.

 The BAA is making a conscious effort to curb the social inequalities that dissuade people from running, says Ms. Benton.
 Through its Boston Running Collaborative, the BAA has brought together existing organizations that support disenfranchised communities.